Visual Arts Itinerary

 The Butterfield Garage Art Gallery emphasizes communication between artists and artist-directed exhibitions.
 Take in works ranging from paintings and drawings to photography and glass.

-The Crisp-Ellert Art Museum exhibits regional, national and international artists, and offers a venue for fostering knowledge and a deep appreciation of contemporary art.
+The Crisp-Ellert Art Museum exhibits regional, national, and international artists, and offers a venue for fostering knowledge and a deep appreciation of contemporary visual arts.

 The museum is open Monday-Friday 10am – 4pm, and is free to the public.

 AFTERNOON | Lunch and Museums

 The historic Lightner Museum, formerly the luxurious Alcazar Hotel of the 1800s, boasts a large collection of artwork – including Tiffany stained glass.
 Aviles Street is bursting with local artistic opportunity and galleries!